b0llull0s/Arch-Installation-Scripts/README.md

 # Connect to a network
 station wlan0 connect networkname
 ```
-- There are more advanced ways to install Arch but this is a very simple guide, there are just a few relevant steps that you need to follow for this build:
+- Just run the `archinstall` script.
+This are the only relevant steps that you need to follow for this build:
   - Use `ext4` file type for your system
   - `Systemd-bootloader` can give you problems with encryptation, in that case just use `GRUB`
   - Choose `Hyperland` as profile
   - Make sure dont choose any session manager as `Hyperland` recommends to login directly from the `TTY`.
   - Choose `NetworkManager`
   - I always add the extra libraries
-- Wait for the install to finish, once is done reboot your system.
+  - Once is done reboot your system.
-- Now you should need to connect to internet again, this time use `NetworkManager`:
+- Now you should need to connect to the internet, this time use `NetworkManager` from your system:

 ```bash
 # Check if Networkmanager is running
 sudo systemctl status NetworkManager.service